lerna-lite/lerna-lite/README.md

 - [Exec](https://github.com/lerna-lite/lerna-lite/tree/main/packages/exec#readme) command, when installed, will help you execute shell commands in parallel and in topological order.
 - [List](https://github.com/lerna-lite/lerna-lite/tree/main/packages/list#readme) command, when installed, will list all workspace local packages
 - [Run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/run#readme) command, when installed, will help you run npm script in parallel and in topological order.
+- [Watch](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) command, when installed, - will watch for changes within packages and execute commands from the root of the repository

 ### README Badge